Pia Pachinger

 We find that researchers studying harmful language online treat abusiveness, offensiveness, and toxicity interchangeably as sub-concept of one another.
 While social science literature frequently employs incivility with similar meaning, computer science research underutilizes this term, suggesting both fields would benefit from terminological unification.
 We compile and analyse the distinct definitions researchers use for these concepts to facilitate future unification efforts across and within disciplines.

-2022 TU Vienna
+2022 TU Wien

 A Recommender System for Scientific Referees Based on Bibliographic Databases and Knowledge Graphs